Released: 21 May 1971 (UK), 17 May 1971 (US)

 As suggested by the title, Uncle Albert/Admiral Halsey was a song in two distinct parts, but contained several more unfinished fragments of tunes that McCartney weaved together.
 The song comprises 12 distinct parts, some of which are repeated during the course of the song.

 The mid-tempo opening two minutes are McCartney at his most melodious, showing doubters that his songwriting skills hadn’t died with The Beatles.
 It also featured the New York Philharmonic Orchestra, arranged by The Beatles’ producer George Martin.

-More inventive was the second half, which featured the Admiral Halsey motif, three instances of the "Hands across the water/Heads across the sky" refrain, and the "Live a little, be a gypsy, get around" passage.
+The song’s second half featured the Admiral Halsey motif, three instances of the “Hands across the water/Heads across the sky” refrain, and the “Live a little, be a gypsy, get around” passage.
 The outro alone is in two distinct parts, the first with country and western guitar licks, moving into a segue that marks the beginning of Smile Away.

 Admiral Halsey was notable for its production, which contained various sound effects: rain, a vocal approximation of a telephone tone, sea birds and wind.
 Paul and Linda also demonstrated their best upper class English accents (“We haven’t done a bloody thing all day”; “Butter pie?”).

 If you listen carefully, you’ll hear Paul gurgling right before the telephone voice comes in.
 That sound was his imitation of a British telephone ring.
 He was supposed to give the engineer a cue when he wanted the lowpass filter dropped in for the Admiral Halsey character.
 The engineer made the switch too early and the filter came in on one of the gurgles!
 Paul didn’t care, though.
 To him, it was all about the feel of the music.